kiancchen/Vending-Machine/Sprint3Report.md

 ![Screen Shot 2020-11-20 at 1.17.47 AM.png](https://i.loli.net/2020/11/20/qF1aWQxd4mVIE6Z.png)

-After tick the `Save card` , if user is anoymous, it will display an alert to notify user is anoymous which does not right to save the card.
+After tick the `Save card` , if user is anonymous, it will display an alert to notify user is anonymous which does not right to save the card.

 ![Screen Shot 2020-11-20 at 1.24.01 AM.png](https://i.loli.net/2020/11/20/TBa8CVXLJlFpQgx.png)